A Series of talks, workshops, readings, discussions on the social, political and cultural relevance of the classics to our times.

 Convened by Isobel Hurst and Lucia Boldrini

-This series of Classical Reception Studies events, starting in Autumn 2022, will bring together scholars and students from a variety of disciplines with creative writers and other artists, to examine how the literary and material cultures of ancient Greece, the Near East and Rome have been adapted and rewritten at later times and other places.
+This series of Classical Reception Studies events, which started in Autumn 2022, brings together scholars and students from a variety of disciplines with creative writers and other artists, to examine how the literary and material cultures of ancient Greece, the Near East and Rome have been adapted and rewritten at later times and other places.

 The series will include talks, readings by creative writers, critical and creative workshops, and roundtable discussions.